Introduction

 🎨 Materials Needed

-Before we start our step-by-step drawing tutorial about how to draw a Chrysanthemum, let’s make sure you have everything you need!
-We have a blog post with 6 awesome drawing tools and materials!
-It’ll help you draw super cool pictures, way better than just stick figures.
-These art supplies are perfect for beginner artists.
-You don’t need anything fancy – just a few basic tools to bring your drawing to life:
+Before we start our step-by-step drawing, let’s make sure you have everything you need!
+You don’t need anything fancy, just a few basic tools to bring your drawing to life:

 ✅ Paper or Sketchbook – A blank page for your drawing. 📄